vjammi/datastructures/src/main/java/ds/patterns/trees/path/readme.md

             if (node == null)
                 return;

-            // Push node into the stack going uphill stack.push(node.val);
+            // Push node into the stack
+            stack.push(node.val);

             // Add the node value to the sum sum = sum + node.val;

-            // Check if the the current node is a leaf node. l & r nodes are nulls.
+            // Check if the the current node is a leaf node. l & r nodes are null.
             // if yes check if the sum so far is the target we are looking for if (node.left == null && node.right==null && sum == targetSum){
                 result.add(new ArrayList(stack));